NicholasDarwin/NicholasDarwin/README.md

 ---

-💬 Always open to new ideas, collaborations, or just a good tech chat — **feel free to reach out anytime!**
+💬 Always open to new ideas, collaborations, or a chat.
+**feel free to reach out anytime!**